Alternative

 “The sensation is indescribable as far as I can tell, but it's somewhere between desire, need, and certainty that this is what I'm supposed to be doing.”

-“Some electronic sounds cause my face to twitch or twist.
+“Some sounds in music (usually electronic) cause my face to twitch or twist.
 There are sounds that affect my eyebrows, my eyelids, my nose or my mouth.
 The same sound causes the same “tic” or movement and they repeat throughout the song whenever that particular sound occurs, following the same pattern when there’s a sequence.
 It isn’t pleasant or unpleasant, just curious really.
 I have to be relaxed and focused on the music for it to happen, with no distractions and preferably in the dark.
-I can’t recreate the movements unless I’m actually listening to the sounds: they are totally dependent on the music, I can’t honestly move my face like that.
+I can’t recreate the movements unless I’m actually listening to the sounds: they are totally dependent on the music, no conscious process.
+I can’t move my face like that voluntarily.
 I made a video of it but I’m not thinking of showing it to anyone.”

 (Pau 365, my own experience)

-At least two of these people have auditory-tactile synesthesia.
+At least three of these people have auditory-tactile synesthesia.
 Perhaps this type of motor synesthesia is a variant of auditory-tactile.

 Go to the page on auditory-tactile synesthesia